dagaab/code-refactor/README.md

 ## Description

 This is a code refactor for Horiseon webpage.
 The goal is to improve the code by making it more efficient and readable without affecting its original functionality.

 One visible change was made - larger font to make it easier to read for people with disabilities.

 ## Changes made
 * added more descriptive title
 * changed non-semantic tags to semantic tags within HTML code
-* moved elements within HTML codes so that they meet hierarchy creteria (e.g. headings)
+* moved elements within HTML code so that they meet hierarchy creteria (e.g. headings)
 * moved elemets within CSS so that the code matches HTML
 * added alt attributes to the images
 * renamed classes to avoid repetitiveness